 - Total payroll for the initial projection year consists of the payroll of the active membership present on the valuation date.
-In subsequent projection years, total payroll was assumed to increase annually using the payroll growth assumptions. - Active employees do not explicitly contribute to the Plan. - In all future years, the employer continues to contribute the full ADEC through deposit to the Trust and direct payment of benefits to plan members as the benefits come due.
-The employer is assumed to have the ability and willingness to make contributions to the Trust and benefit payments from its own resources for all periods in the projection. - Projected assets do not include employer contributions that fund the estimated service costs of future employees. - Cash flows occur mid-year.
+In subsequent projection years, total payroll was assumed to increase annually using the payroll growth assumptions. - Active employees do not explicitly contribute to the Plan. - In all future years, the employer continues to contribute the amount equal to the average contribution over the last five years.
+These contributions may be either to the Trust or as direct payment of benefits to plan members as the benefits come due.
+The employer is assumed to have the ability and willingness to make contributions to the Trust and benefit payments from its own resources for all periods in the projection. - Projected assets do not include employer contributions that fund the estimated service costs of future employees. - · Cash flows occur mid-year.